astropy/astropy/docs/development/codeguide.rst

   matplotlib.pyplot as plt`` naming conventions should be used wherever relevant. ``from packagename import *`` should never be used, except as a tool to flatten the namespace of a module.
-An example of the allowed usage is given below.
+An example of the allowed usage is given in :ref:`import-star-example`.

-* Classes should either use direct variable access, or python’s property mechanism for setting object instance variables. ``get_value``/``set_value`` style methods should be used only when getting and setting the values requires a computationally-expensive operation.
-The example below illustrates this guideline.
+* Classes should either use direct variable access, or python’s property mechanism for setting object instance variables. ``get_value``/``set_value`` style methods should be used only when getting and setting the values requires a computationally-expensive operation. :ref:`prop-get-set-example` below illustrates this guideline.

 * All new classes should be new-style classes inheriting from :class:`object` (in Python 3 this is a non-issue as all classes are new-style by default).